eladjmc/k8s-jenkins-aws/README.md

 <br>

-*** Note: I was not able to make the app accessible via port 443 (Https) within given time frame given to me for the task, I would appreciate it if someone can send me guide about tls/ssl certificates for EKS apps/ingress/lb 🙏
+*** Note: I was not able to make the app accessible via port 443 (Https) within the given time frame for the task, I would appreciate it if someone can send me a guide about tls/ssl certificates for EKS apps/ingress/lb 🙏